-12) Connecting the Input Alarm devices
+Connecting the Input Alarm devices

-Refer to Fig 15-1 to locate the D3 connector.
 You will need to decide how many alarm channels will be utilised.
 For each alarm channel you will need a pair of cable connections and it is recommended that a CAT5 twisted pair be utilised.
 Connect one core to the selected input alarm channel and the other to the ground (GND) connection.
 The ground is a common connection for all four alarm channels.
-At the alarm end (see Fig 15-2) connect to the alarm device.
+At the alarm end connect to the alarm device.
 This must be a 0 volt switch and maybe for example a door switch.
 Check that the alarm device passes a voltage free switch as any other input signal may damage the dome.